Generative AI-enhanced Probabilistic Multi-Fidelity Surrogate Modeling Via Transfer Learning: Introduction

 The remainder of this paper is organized as follows: in \cref{sec:methodology} we formulate the data-driven multi-fidelity surrogate modeling problem, and describe the proposed generative transfer learning approach we take to solve this problem.
-In \cref{sec:NF} we describe the NF architecture for the probabilistic surrogate modeling, and in \cref{sec:application} we present a case study analyzing the performance of the framework under different levels of LF--HF data correlation and the effect of varying the number of HF training samples.
+In \cref{sec:NF} we describe the NF architecture for the probabilistic surrogate modeling, and in \cref{sec:application} we apply the proposed framework to two engineering benchmarks and analyze the performance of the framework under different levels of LF--HF data correlation and the effect of varying the number of HF training samples.
 In addition, we also benchmark the method against a TCN baseline \cite{zhong2025multi, zeng2023machine}.
 Finally, we summarize our conclusions and outline future research directions in \cref{sec:conclusion}.